|Healthy||Asymptomatic||Symptomatic||Sent home sick||Recovered|

 Each interaction between two agents has a probability of causing a transmission event, during which the agents share their viral load additively.
 If an agent's viral load is high enough they get a normally-distributed random incubation period with a mean of 5 days and a range of 2.4 to 14 days (1).

-When they're done incubating they're marked symptomatic, and the send sick people home switch stops their random movement.
-They won't isolate until they have symptoms.
+When they're done incubating they're marked symptomatic, and the send home if showing symptoms switch stops their random movement.
+Agents won't isolate until they have symptoms.

-The cheating rate determines the probability that any quarantined agent will take one round trip from their home each tick.
+The cheating rate determines the probability that any quarantined agent will begin one round trip from their home each tick.

 The minor ticks on the graph are days, major ticks are weeks, and vertical lines delineate months.
 The simulation runs at 100Hz and computes 24 hours each second; one tick is therefore just over 14 minutes.